MikeyPdog/TLD-Minimods/README.md

 * Designed for Interloper games alongside Starving Hurts mod.
 You can't starve but in return you use less calories.
 This produces a nice blend of gameplay.
 * Works well with Sprint Costs Food also.

+## Frostbite Not Permanent

+What?

+* Frostbite is no longer permanent.
+Instead you take -20% condition immediately.

+Why?

+* It feels too punishing to have a permanent condition hit from frostbite.
+* Frostbite is most likely to occur at the start of a game (e.g. in interloper) and many people just restart their interloper run if they get frostbite right at the start.

 ## Donate

 If you like any of these mods and would like to say thanks, you can donate here: